Stella, Liguria

-Stella (A Steja; translates literally as The Star) is a comune of the Province of Savona in the Italian region Liguria.
+Stella (A Steja) is a comune (municipality) of the Province of Savona in the Italian region of Liguria.
 The municipality has a population of 3,006 (as of 1 January 2018) and extends over an area of 43.68 km2.
 It borders the comuni of Albisola Superiore, Celle Ligure, Pontinvrea, Sassello and Varazze.

+The town is best known as the birthplace of President Sandro Pertini, who is buried there along with his wife Carla Voltolina.

 Frazioni

-The commune is divided into five distinct localities, or frazioni, known locally as the cinque stelle, or "five stars."
+The municipality is divided into five distinct localities, or frazioni, known locally as the cinque stelle, or 'five stars'.